Create an association shop in Switzerland: sell merch, tickets and courses online

 None

-Result: The mini webshop is the most cost-efficient solution for most clubs when the time required for setup and maintenance is taken into account.
-The pure transaction costs are somewhat lower with your own webshop, but the infrastructure and maintenance costs do not offset this at low volumes.
+Result: The mini-webshop is the most cost-effective solution for most associations when taking into account the time spent on setup and maintenance.
+The pure transaction costs are slightly lower with an own webshop, but infrastructure and maintenance costs do not outweigh this for small volumes.

 • Products defined: name, price (EUR), description, photo, variants (size, colour)

-• PSP account opened and verified (articles of association, IBAN, board identification)
+• PSP account opened and verified (statutes, IBAN, identification of board members)

 • Mini-webshop created: logo, colours, products uploaded